nhalfi/Yelp_Recommendations/README.md

 <h2><i>Organization of the Project</i></h2> WIP
-The project has the following structure:
+The project has the following structure: <br>
 ```
   .
   ├── LICENSE